15 University Graduate CV Examples [& Templates]

 Use the right template for your university graduate CV

-From our resume templates, choose one that presents you as the best candidate for the job.
-You need a layout that highlights essential sections, is easy to edit and read, and is suitable for a recent university graduate.
+From our CV templates, find one that presents you as the best candidate for the job.
+You need a layout that gives prominence to essential sections, is easy to edit and read, and is suitable for a recent university graduate.
 Most importantly, your CV design must be ATS-friendly and one that will stand out to recruiters.

 University Graduate CV FAQs